2019 24 Hours of Le Mans: Start and opening hours

 The LMGTE Pro class lead became a multi-car battle between representatives of four of the five manufacturers, with the first five positions separated by less than ten seconds.
 During the fifth hour, Berthon's No. 3 car fell behind the SMP duo of Aleshin and Sergey Sirotkin because of a two-minute pit stop.
 Further down the field, Daniel Serra's No. 51 AF Corse Ferrari passed Rockenfeller's LMGTE Pro class-leading No. 63 Corvette.
 Porsche sought to conserve tyre wear and fuel usage rather than challenge for the lead in LMGTE Pro, promoting Laurens Vanthoor's No. 92 Porsche to the class lead from Serra on pit stop strategy.
 Felipe Fraga's No. 85 Keating car overtook Christian Ried's No. 77 Dempsey-Proton Porsche to lead LMGTE Am.
 Not long after, John Farano crashed the No. 43 RLR MSport car at Tetre Rouge corner and the safety cars were deployed to slow the race.
 When racing resumed, André Negrão's Signatech car overtook Roman Rusinov's G-Drive car into the second Mulsanne Straight chicane for the LMP2 lead.

 Serra duelled Vanthoor and retook the lead of LMGTE Pro into Indianapolis corner.
 Earl Bamber moved the No. 93 Porsche past Rockenfeller for third in class.
 Shortly after, the right-rear corner of Marcel Fässler's No. 64 Corvette and the left-front corner of Satoshi Hoshino's No. 88 Dempsey-Proton Porsche made contact in slower traffic in the Porsche Curves.
 Fässler veered into an outside concrete barrier and his car was retired due to heavy damage.
 Hoshino brought his car into the garage for repairs to its front but it was later retired for safety reasons.
-Fässler was unhurt and FIA personnel performed a precautionary CT scan on him at the circuit's medical centre.
+Fässler sustained minor bruising and FIA personnel performed a precautionary CT scan on him at the circuit's medical centre.
 The safety cars were required once again as track marshals worked for 16 minutes to clear debris.
 As the safety cars were recalled, the gap to López and Nakajima had fallen to ten seconds and Bleekemolen had extended the lead over Jeff Segal's No. 84 JMW Ferrari in LMGTE Am to three minutes.